About the course

 You can also choose from the option papers from the other MSc Education pathways, examples of which include (depending on the year and availability):

-- Core Principles in Child Assessment (option).
+- Core Principles of Child Assessment (option)

 The allocation of graduate supervision for this course is the responsibility of the Department of Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.